Fees and charges

 College bills

-If, for any reason, you are unable to pay your College bill in full by the specified date you should immediately consult your Tutor who, in some circumstances, may be able to help you by arranging a College grant or by obtaining assistance from certain funds administered by the University.
+If, for any reason, you are unable to pay your College bill in full by the specified date, you should immediately consult your Tutor, who, in some circumstances, may be able to help you by arranging a College grant or by obtaining assistance from certain funds administered by the University.
 The College reserves the right not to permit any student to return into residence at the beginning of an academic year if the student has not paid all amounts owing directly to the College or amounts which the College collects as agents for the University.

 How is my College bill payment allocated